richardbiely/gaia-ecs/README.md

   sum += SumNumbers({arr.data() + args.idxStart, args.idxEnd - args.idxStart});
   }};

-// Schedule multiple jobs to run in paralell.
+// Schedule multiple jobs to run in parallel.
 Make each job process up to 1234 items. mt::JobHandle jobHandle = tp.sched_par(job, N, 1234);
 // Alternatively, we can tell the job system to figure out the group size on its own
 // by simply omitting the group size or using 0: